bigbluebutton/bigbluebutton.github.io/_posts/2016-05-13-html5-design.md

 <center> Participant types</center>
 <br><br>

-__Presenter__: As shown above the blue square in the top left hand corner of the avatar indicates that they are the presenter.
-Located in the bottom right hand corner is the join audio indicator and the ring around the avatar is a visually show when a participant is talking.
+__Presenter__: As shown above, the blue square in the top left-hand corner of the avatar indicates that the participant is the presenter.
+Located in the bottom right-hand corner is the join audio indicator (audio icon + green circle) and the ring around the avatar visually represents that someone is speaking.

-__Moderator__: We wanted to visually differentiate moderators from all other user types and have done so with a square avatar.
-With the state displayed above, you'll also notice that in this particular chase the moderator has joined the audio but has themselves muted.
+__Moderator__: We wanted to visually differentiate moderators from all other participants and have done so by visually changing the avatar to a square.
+With the state displayed above, you will also see the moderator has their audio muted (muted icon + red circle).

-__Participant__: As a participant within the HTML5 client, you avatar will be presented as a circle and you'll also have an indicator if you'd selected to join the audio.
-In the case displayed above, this participant has selected to join the audio listen only.
+__Participant__: Participates are visually indicated using a circle avatar, and In the case displayed above, this participant has selected to join the audio listen only (headset icon + green circle).

 <br><br>